 tree /a /f > list.txt

 - Once the command is run, you’ll see a text file with the name “list.txt” which contains the entire directory structure of the folder in hierarchical order.

 Open the text file and scroll down to see all your files and folders at a single glance.
-Moreover, you can simply Email this file to you friend rather than sending multiple screenshots or wasting time to prepare a document manually.
+Moreover, you can simply email this file to your friend rather than sending multiple screenshots or wasting time to prepare a document manually.

-So, don’t you think learning such simple tricks might help you complete hectic tasks in a much simpler way?
+So, don’t you think learning such simple yet less-known Windows 10 tricks might help you complete hectic tasks in a much simpler way?